sineausr931/sineausr931.github.io/_posts/2021-05-28-conditional-resource-inclusion-for-jekyll-minima.markdown

 </head>{% endraw %}
 ```

-Last, add `load_ightbox: true` to Jekyll's header variables at the top of each post you wish to have access to lightbox.
+Last, add `load_lightbox: true` to Jekyll's header variables at the top of each post you wish to have access to lightbox.

 ```
 ---